abelsj60/my-site/app/data/the-story/story-chapter-one.md

 number: 1
 ---

-The stylish little fairy was too much for the wide-eyed boy.
+The stylish little fairy proved too much for the wide-eyed boy's cardboard fort.

-She zipped through his window and plowed into his cardboard fort with the force of a cannonball.
-A neon streak still twinkled behind her as she dusted herself off and looked him up and down.
+She zipped through his second-floor window and plowed into it with the force of a cannonball.
+It fell.
+A neon streak still twinkled behind her as she dusted herself off and looked the boy up and down.
 Then — apparently satisfied — she flew close.

 "Want to find a magic lamp," she asked, ignoring the destruction.